Croplight/PV-Hud-linux/README.md

 # PV Hud
 <a>ABOUT</a>
 ====
-Fork of Hypnootize's updated PV Hud with better font support for Linux Currently only combattext fonts have been altered.
+Fork of Hypnootize's updated PV Hud with better font support for Linux.

+Currently only combattext fonts have been altered.
-Requires Microsoft fonts to be installed system-wide, read about that here: https://wiki.archlinux.org/title/Microsoft_fonts Rest of original readme is as follows:
+Requires Microsoft fonts to be installed system-wide, read about that here: https://wiki.archlinux.org/title/Microsoft_fonts

+Rest of original readme is as follows:

 <a>LINKS</a>